ZenWilliams/Credit-Union-on-Blockchain---A-new-financial-Cooperative-system-based-Permissioned-Blockchain/README.md

 - network configuration using fabric-network template
 - smart contract installed and instiate in 1 Org fabric environment
 - wallet and 1 Org fabric network profile export into the server configuration

+week 7
+plan

+- Transfer Asset implemented into the smart contract script
+- Dashlab, AddAsset and Transfer Vue instance added to the client app
+- record activity added into the smart contract paackages
+- last bugs fixed

+next week
+plan(final implementation of the app with test)

+- financial function loan create and add to the smart contract script
+- Loan instance vue add to the client
+- server configuration to add more Org environment
+- Group object add to the smart contract script
+- video record of the test made
+- research paper
+- documentation
+- Dashlab update